About this listing

 AVAILABILITY IN THE WINTER

 I generally do not rent out my apartment during the winters, for easy going people I sometimes make exceptions.
 So if you are a single traveller coming to Bornholm, write me a mail, we can probably figure something out.

 I grew up in Canada, so my parents and I speak perfect English as well as quite good French and Danish.

 We are a warm artist family who offer a unique place to stay.
 We will gladly take you out for some sight seeing, or leave you alone if that is what you prefer.
 I have travelled in over 30 countries and have always been attracted to people from all walks of life, from all parts of the planet.
 That is one of the main reasons I joined airbnb, and look forward to meeting new people, all sorts of different people!!

 There is a very nice double bed out on the loft, just outside my door, with curtains all the way around it for privacy.
 It is not luxurious, but comfortable and I often sleep out there when sharing the apartment with guests.
-It is only available in July and August.
+It is only available from June to early September.
 After that it gets too cold.
 There is also an extra bed in the living room, it comfortably sleeps one, and the couch can also be used to sleep one, though it is best for people who are not very tall!!

 NOT HANDICAP NOR CHILDREN FRIENDLY